 Following is a translated digest of “Survey of Pension Product Supply and Demand 2020”.
 The original appeared in AL-IN, a Japanese magazine for institutional investors (vol.56, July 2020).
 This is Part 1 of 2.

 Since 2016, AL-IN’s periodic survey has asked what products best serve Japanese corporate pension funds as they confront structural and market changes.
 Our 2018 survey found pension funds preparing for domestic economic downturn.
 Income gains were already slack and pension funds sought bond-related and low-liquidity assets to cover the shortfall.
-Since then, investment and financial markets have been defined by the US Federal Reserve Bank’s shift in monetary policy from tightening to easing and the worldwide economic freeze due to COVID-19.
+Since then, investment and financial markets have been defined by the US Federal Reserve’s shift in monetary policy from tightening to easing and the worldwide economic freeze due to COVID-19.
 The 4th and latest survey in June 2020 asked how Japanese corporate pension funds have adjusted their product mix in response.
 Data was collected from 136 respondents.

 Part 1 of the digest examines average asset allocation and performance, and issues in corporate pension management.
 Over the last several years, most Japanese pensions made gains on the back of a relatively strong market, until COVID-19 delivered an unprecedented sudden blow to stock markets worldwide.
 Although pension funds were not unscathed by the coronavirus crisis, damage was mitigated by earlier reductions in portfolio stock ratios.